[First published in the Broad Street Review, 20 Jan 2014]

 6. The Basses Are Never Loud Enough

-You know how your piece in real life is never as punchy in the bass register as it is on your computer software with headphones?
-I know, right?
+You know how your piece in performance is never as punchy in the bass register as it is on your computer when you listen with headphones?
 It’s the players’ fault.
-Listen, you’re the composer, and you’re in charge.
+You need to remember that you’re the composer, and you’re in charge.
 So make it louder by adding fs; turn every forte (f) into a fortissimo (ff), and so on.
 You might want to put accents (>) over every note.
-If that doesn’t work, make them the accents that stand up like party hats (^).
-Those are good.
+If that doesn’t work, put the accents that stand up like party hats (^).
+Those will show them you mean business.
 Or add a line under the accent.
 Or a dot.
-Or a line and a dot, or even better, make up your own, which shows ingenuity, and as we all know, the root of ingenuity is genius, and the root of genius…is u.
-The main thing is to make it sound like what you hear at home, so don’t change your music, just keep adding fs or accents.
-If that doesn’t help, then. . .
+Or a line and a dot, or even better, invent your own markings.
+This shows ingenuity, and as we all know, the root of ingenuity is genius, and the root of genius… is u.
+But the main thing is to make it sound exactly like what you hear at home on your headphones, so don’t change your music, just keep adding fs or accents.
+If that doesn’t help, then…

 7. If You Hear Something Wrong, Tell Them

 In rehearsal, the players will turn to you at some point and ask you what you think.
 This is your chance to get their respect!
 Start by pointing out mistakes.
-Disregard bourgeois concepts of “technique.”
-A violinist who repeatedly can’t play your finely crafted septuplets is not to be coddled because didn’t Beethoven say that he didn’t care about somebody who couldn’t play something, once?
-So why should you?
+Disregard bourgeois concepts of “playing technique.”
+A violinist who can’t play your finely crafted septuplets is not to be coddled.
+Didn’t Beethoven once say he didn’t care about somebody who couldn’t play something?
+So why should you care?
 If you can’t model yourself after a great composer like Beethoven, you shouldn’t be in this business.
-If it sounds good, then remember your self-respect and say there are “balance” or “intonation” issues—if they ask where, just say “in general”—and remember…
+On the other hand, if the rehearsal sounds good, remember your self-respect and say there are “balance” or “intonation” issues—if they ask where, just say “in general.”
+And remember…

 8. Nice Guys Finish Last

-Music history is filled with stories of great and grumpy composers like Beethoven.
-Brahms loved to insult people, it seemed, just to see how they would react.
+Music history is filled with stories of great, grumpy composers like Beethoven.
+Brahms loved to insult people, just to see how they would react.
 Bach had a sword fight with a bassoonist.
-David Diamond, having no sword or bassoonist handy, punched a conductor in the nose, or in the Russian Tea Room.
-So the thing to do, if you can’t yet aspire to their talent, is to imitate their bad habits.
+David Diamond, having no sword or bassoonist handy, punched a conductor in the nose, or was it in the Russian Tea Room.
+But anyway the thing to do is, if you can’t yet aspire to their talent, imitate their bad habits.